Involvement & Activities

 If you have any questions or would like to learn more about collegia at UBCO, contact the Student Experience Office at firstname.lastname@example.org.

 Each collegium has a relaxing lounge-style atmosphere and is outfitted with:

 Collegia are staffed by senior students who are available to welcome you, answer questions, offer referrals, and plan programs and events.
 Stop by frequently to get to know the staff and other students, take advantage of programs and events, and learn about valuable resources on campus.

 Friends are integral to your success at UBC.
 Meet other students from different faculties, make new connections, and expand your UBC network.
 Share a meal, join activities, or find people to commute and study with – your UBC community starts here.

 UBC Collegia will help you find all that UBC has to offer through conversations, programming, and resources.
 Explore your interests through various involvement opportunities, student resources, and supports, all while building your community at university.
-Get to know upper-year students, your Collegia Advisors, as they share their experiences and help you settle into life at UBC.
-Collegia Advisors can provide guidance and connect you to resources to help with things like how to approach a project, where to find writing resources for a paper, or how to study for an upcoming exam.
+Get to know upper-year students, your Collegia Assistants, as they share their experiences and help you settle into life at UBC.
+Collegia Assistants can provide guidance and connect you to resources to help with things like how to approach a project, where to find writing resources for a paper, or how to study for an upcoming exam.

 Located in UNC 212, the Aboriginal Centre provides a sense of belonging and community for Aboriginal students on campus.
 This home away from home is committed to enriching the quality of the student experience for aboriginal students by promoting access, providing capacity building opportunities, and celebrating success.